 Still, the bigger picture keeps me excited.
 AI agents doing crypto transactions to dodge banks and surveillance (legal privacy plays, not dark stuff), the Fed probably already using AI to map corruption levels before anyone knows, or replacing talking-head news with actual knowledgeable sources (or even AI reporters that get the subject).
 It's empowering for personal leverage—taxes, builds, quick prototypes—but I stay skeptical just the same.

-Bottom line: I rarely use Photoshop anymore and have switched to Canva but rarely use that at all.
 Grok's already changing my daily game—glitches and all—with real speed on hard or boring tasks, creative shortcuts, and constant reminders the future's wild.
 Heavy use, human oversight required, irritation when it breaks, excitement about what's next.